How to Get to Sleep at Night Naturally

 It’s 2 am, the darkest parts of the night!
 You look at your partner who has dozed off into a deep sleep.
 And you ask yourself, “Why can’t I fall asleep?”

-You spend nights after nights staring at the ceiling, turning from one side to the other, browsing on your smartphone that sits next to you, all the while trying to get some sleep.
+You spend nights after nights staring at the ceiling, turning from one side to the other, browsing on the smartphone that sits next to you, all the while trying to get some sleep.
 On some days, you may be lucky to fall asleep.
 But, by the time you do, it’s almost early morning and the time to get up.
 And then, again you ask yourself, “Why can’t I fall asleep?”
 If you are trying hard to find answers to this question, read on to know what causes sleeplessness and how to get to sleep at night naturally.

 1. Improper Lighting

 Most of us prefer to keep a dim light switched on at night.
 However, you will be surprised to know that the exposure of the eyes to even dim light during the night can trick your brain into thinking it’s the time to wake up.
 This can prevent you from falling asleep.
-The light emitted by television, computer screen, and other electronic devices are especially troublesome for the insomniacs as they mimic sunlight.
+The light emitted by television, computer screen, and other electronic devices is especially troublesome for the insomniacs as they mimic sunlight.

 2. Problem-Solving Attitude

 A problem-solving attitude is good when followed at the right time, that is during the morning hours.
-If you have a tendency to think of different permutations and combinations to solve the problems at office or home, you will end up being awake the whole night.
+If you have a tendency to think of different permutations and combinations to solve the problems at the office or home, you will end up being awake the whole night.
 Instead, you should focus on some repetitive sound such as the ticking of the clock to remove other thoughts from your mind.
 This would enable you to fall asleep quickly.
 Yoga and meditating for a few minutes before going to bed are probably the best ways to reduce stress and worries that keep you from sleeping.

 Yes, you read it right!
 Although exercising is a good habit, it may turn into a bad habit if you practice it within three hours before bedtime.
 Exercise can stimulate the body’s metabolism and increase your heart rate thus causing restlessness, alertness, and frequent awakenings.
 If you have adopted the good habit of exercising regularly, do so in the morning or late afternoon hours to avoid feeling sleepless.